Alfresco/alfresco-js-api/src/api-new/gs-classification-rest-api/docs/ClassificationguidesApi.md

 let classificationguidesApi = new ClassificationguidesApi(this.alfrescoApi);

 let opts = {
-  'include':  // Array<string> | Returns additional information about the topic.
+  'include':  //  | Returns additional information about the topic.
 The following optional fields can be requested:
 * hasSubtopics - A flag indicating whether the topic already contains any subtopics.
 * instruction - Contains details of any instruction in the topic.
 * path - An ordered list of id-name pairs of all ancestor topics and the classification guide.
 * classificationGuide - The classification guide this topic is in.

-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
-  'orderBy':  // Array<string> | A string to control the order of the entities returned in a list.
+  'orderBy':  //  | A string to control the order of the entities returned in a list.
 You can use the **orderBy** parameter to sort the list by one or more fields.

 Each field has a default sort order, which is normally acending order.
 Read the API method implementation notes